What Happens to Credit Card Debt When You Die

-Credit card debt becomes your estate’s responsibility after you die
+1. Credit card debt becomes your estate’s responsibility after you die.

-The surviving spouse or the executor of the estate should contact the credit card issuer as soon as possible after a cardholder has passed away
+2. The surviving spouse or the executor of the estate should contact the credit card issuer as soon as possible after a cardmember has passed away.

-Discover’s Deceased Account Services Specialists will work with you to close a deceased person’s account
+3. Discover® Deceased Account Services Specialists will work with you to close a deceased person’s account.

 Here are some common terms that may help you understand what happens to credit card debt when someone dies.

-- Executor: An executor is someone who is appointed by a will or a court to resolve the financial affairs of the estate.
+• Executor: An executor is a person appointed by a will or a court to resolve the financial affairs of the estate.

 Cancelling a credit card after the cardholder’s death

-Here are two tasks to complete when a credit cardholder has died.
+Here are two tasks to complete when a credit cardmember has died.

-- Stop all use of the credit card(s).
-Credit cards are no longer valid when the sole primary cardholder has passed away.
-They should not be used by you or anyone else you know, even if it is for a seemingly legitimate purpose, like paying for funeral costs.
-If you are an authorized user on the account, your credit cards are no longer active and should be shredded or cut up and properly disposed.
+• Stop all use of the credit card(s).
+Credit cards are no longer valid when the sole primary cardmember has passed away.
+No one should use the card, even the executor of the estate, even if it’s for what seems like a legitimate purpose (like paying for funeral costs).
+If you’re an authorized user on the account, your credit cards are no longer active.
+You should shred or cut up the card and throw away.

-- Notify the credit card issuer of the death.
-If the primary cardholder has died, their spouse or the executor of the estate should notify the credit card issuer as soon as possible to close the account.
+• Notify the credit card issuer of the death.
+If the primary cardmember has died, their spouse or the executor of the estate should notify the credit card company as soon as possible to close the account.
 This can help prevent unintentional use of the card.

 How to notify Discover when a cardmember has died